alphagov/govuk-rfcs/rfc-026-12-factor-rails-apps.md

 Twelve-factor recommends that:

-> " **The twelve-factor app is completely self-contained** &nbsp;and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service." -&nbsp;[reference](http://12factor.net/port-binding)
+> "The twelve-factor app is completely self-contained&nbsp;and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service." -&nbsp;[reference](http://12factor.net/port-binding)

 This is at odds with the way we currently serve static assets (nginx is configured to serve everything from the public directory).
 Some thought needs to be given as to whether this is an acceptable deviation for the efficiency benefits.